 Restaurant kitchens have specially built gas stoves that can reach the very high temperatures needed for stir-frying, not to mention several cooks!

 Cooking Chinese food at home can be hard without the right equipment and help, but fortunately, Deh-Ta Hsiung believes none of these difficulties are insurmountable.
 A well-known personality in Britain, Hsiung has compiled a cookbook demonstrating that it is possible for home cooked Chinese dishes to come extremely close to reproducing the taste and flavor of Chinese restaurant food.

 Chinese Cookery Secrets contains over 100 recipes, organized by cooking style.
 The introduction to each section includes a "Restaurant Quality Rating."
 For example, using the recipes in the book, readers should have a 98 - 100 percent success rate in creating restaurant quality soups, while the deep-fried dishes have a slightly lower rate of 90 - 100 percent.
 Hsiung provides several cooking tips to help you achieve success, including instructions on pre-seasoning vegetable oil, and when to use a thick or thin cornstarch paste.

 What About MSG?

-An added plus, rarely found in Chinese cookbooks, is that Hsiung includes the Chinese characters for both the recipe names and the ingredients.
+An added plus, rarely found in Chinese cookbooks is that Hsiung includes the Chinese characters for both the recipe names and the ingredients.
 This is extremely useful for anyone who wants to order from the Chinese menu for a change, or who has trouble identifying Asian ingredients at the supermarket.
-I also appreciated the section on "Iron Plate Dishes."
-A variation on Japanese Teriyaki or Sukiyaki, Iron Plate dishes are grilled and served sizzling at the customer's table.
+The section on "Iron Plate Dishes" is also a nice addition.
+A variation on Japanese Teriyaki or Sukiyaki, Iron Plate dishes, are grilled and served sizzling at the customer's table.
 A restaurant specialty, you won't find them in most Chinese cookbooks, but they are easy to prepare and could easily be the star of your next dinner party.